 Our church magazine 'in touch' features a ‘Prayer Corner’ every month – you can download the magazine from our Home and Magazine pages.
 You may also like to look at our special Prayer page.

 If you, or one of your family or friends, are unwell or unable to get out easily, or would appreciate someone to talk to for any other reason, please let us know and we can arrange a home visit.
 We can also take Holy Communion to people at home if they would like.
 If you think this could be helpful, please contact Revd Susan Iskander, 01245 356720, firstname.lastname@example.org.

 Collections are taken during most church services, and we really value the financial support people give, to help us make our contribution to the Church’s work in Chelmsford Diocese and here in Springfield.
 To increase its impact, we ask people where possible to make a commitment to give regularly, and to Gift Aid their donations if they are taxpayers.
-If you would like to consider supporting us in this way, please click HERE to download our Planned Giving leaflet which provides further information and includes a Gift Aid Declaration.
-All giving information and enquiries are dealt with in strict confidence by our Planned Giving & Gift Aid Co-ordinators Tim and Angela Pearce, 01245 465577, firstname.lastname@example.org who will provide an application form for the Parish Giving Scheme on request.
+If you would like to consider supporting us in this way, please look at our Planned Giving Leaflet which provides further information.
+All giving information and enquiries are dealt with in strict confidence by our Planned Giving & Gift Aid Co-ordinators Tim and Angela Pearce, 01245 465577, email@example.com who will provide an application form for the Parish Giving Scheme on request.